metti/stg/doc/stg.md

     synonym for stdout.

     The output will be an ABI representation in STG's native format.

-    NOTE: This functionality is currently stubbed out; no output occurs.

     NOTE: There are currently no format stability guarantees and this should be considered *completely experimental*.